 Even so-called “bad emotions” come from a good place and have good intentions.

-We misunderstand our inner depths and think we’re going to find a darkness in ourselves we don’t want to face.
+We misunderstand ourselves and think we’re going to find a darkness we don’t want to face.

 I’ve found that if you push through it, you’ll find a deeper truth.

-All the anxiety, panic, and overwhelm are only the surface of something much deeper, and it needs to be explored.
+All the anxiety, panic, and overwhelm are only the surface of something much deeper, and maybe it needs a way to get out.

-The tightness in your shoulders will release, and it feels good to dump some of that baggage.
+The tightness in your shoulders will release, and your body will feel more relaxed.

 Meditations and self-hypnosis have helped me make major breakthroughs in my recovery.

-If you’ve been raised by a narcissist, self-sabotage is at the top of the list of things holding you back.
+If you’ve been raised by a narcissist, self-sabotage and self-doubt are at the top of the list of things holding you back.

 I wanted to heal, I have the desire, but I would get stuck like hitting a brick wall.